Dav3ster/CompleteIT/Readme.md

 ## Usage

-After installing npm packages, the application will be invoked by using the following command:
+After installing npm packages, the application can be invoked by using the following command:

 ```
 npm run build